pojntfx/felicitas.pojtinger.com/content/privacy/static.md

 The data you send to us via contact requests remains with us until you request us to delete it, revoke your consent to storage, or the purpose for data storage no longer applies (e.g., after your request has been processed).
 Mandatory statutory provisions – especially statutory retention periods – remain unaffected.

-#### Comment Function on this Website

-For the comment function on this site, besides your comment, we store the timestamp when the comment was created, your email address, and, if you don't post anonymously, the username you chose.

-##### Storage of the IP Address

-Our comment function stores the IP addresses of users who write comments.
-Since we don't check comments on this website before activation, we need this data to be able to take action against the author in case of legal violations such as insults or propaganda.

-##### Subscribing to Comments

-As a user of the site, you can subscribe to comments after registration.
-You will receive a confirmation email to verify that you are the owner of the given email address.
-You can unsubscribe from this function at any time via a link in the info emails.
-The data entered while subscribing to comments will be deleted in this case; however, if you have transmitted this data to us for other purposes and at another place (e.g., newsletter subscription), the data remains with us.

-##### Storage Duration of Comments

-The comments and the associated data are stored and remain on this website until the commented content has been completely deleted or the comments must be deleted for legal reasons (e.g., offensive comments).

-##### Legal Basis

-The storage of comments is based on your consent (Art.
-6(1)(a) GDPR).
-You can revoke any consent you have given at any time.
-For this purpose, an informal email to us is sufficient.
-The legality of the data processing operations that have already taken place remains unaffected by the revocation.

 ## Deutsch

 ### 1. Datenschutz auf einen Blick